awhyshow/Pricing-and-Production-Optimization/README.md

 Willy Wonka Chocolate Factory
 Project Overview

-This project analyzes product profitability, pricing efficiency, and factory performance across Willy Wonka’s chocolate portfolio.
-By combining sales, cost, and production data, the goal is to identify which products and factories drive profit and where pricing or production decisions can be optimized to improve overall performance.
+This project analyzes product profitability, pricing efficiency, and factory performance across the chocolate portfolio of the Willy Wonka Chocolate Factory.
+By combining sales, cost, and production data, the analysis identifies which products and factories drive profit and where pricing or production decisions can be optimized to improve overall performance.

 Business Problem